 The Research Training Group is a joint and highly interdisciplinary effort of the

-Both institutions are actively participating in the DFG Excellence Cluster “Inflammation at Interfaces”.
+Both institutions are actively participating in the DFG Excellence Cluster “Precision Medicine in Chronic Inflammation”.
 A group of scientists working together at these institutions initiated this Research Training Group.
 Together, they stand for expertise, innovative approaches and the belief that interdisciplinary research will be the most promising.